 Before the Workout

 Remember to be active in the airport even before you do the exercises.
-Take the stairs instead of the escalator; walk the distance instead of using the moving walkways (even though it can be fun) and, if you have time, make sure to try and walk to the terminals instead of taking the rail link.
+Take the stairs instead of the escalator; walk the distance instead of using the moving walkways (even though it can be fun), and if you have time, walk to the terminals instead of taking the rail link.

-Side Note: We’ve tried to make these exercises as inconspicuous as possible so as not to draw too much attention to yourself.
+Side note: We’ve tried to make these exercises as inconspicuous as possible so as not to draw too much attention to yourself.
+(But would that be so bad?!
+Way to lead by example!)

 30-Minute Airport Workout